devletizy/react-js-todo_list/README.md

 # react-js-todo_list
 Todo List With React Js

-## Duilding lauch in local for production mode
+## Building and launch in local for production mode
- 	[- yarn build / yarn run build]
+  - `yarn build` / `yarn run build` to build
- 	[- npx serve -s build (to launch the servve on build derectory)]
+  - `npx serve -s build` to launch the app on local serve

- ## Adding gitpod to test in live dev environnement from github
+## Adding gitpod to test in live remote dev environnement from github
-  - [adding gitpod.yml]
+  - adding gitpod.yml

 # Getting Started with Create React App